Categorical E-Graphs for Lambda Calculi

-To encode equivalences between morphisms (or $\Sigma$-terms), the hom-sets of the corresponding free categories can be endowed with the additional structure of a semilattice induced by an idempotent, commutative and associative operator \textit{join} $+$ as presented in~\cite{ghica2024equivalencehypergraphsegraphsmonoidal}.
-This endowment turns such categories into $\catname{SLat}$-enriched categories where $\catname{SLat}$ is a category of \textit{unbounded} semilattices and homomorphisms between them (see Appendix~\ref{sec:appendix:slat}).
+To encode equivalences between morphisms (or $\Sigma$-terms), the Hom sets of the corresponding free categories can be endowed with the additional structure of a semilattice induced by an idempotent, commutative and associative operator \textit{join} $+$ as presented by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}.
+This is modelled by enrichment in semilattices, yielding $\catname{SLat}$-categories where $\catname{SLat}$ is the category of \textit{unbounded} semilattices and homomorphisms between them (see~\autoref{sec:appendix:slat}).